en

 Eliana Pauca

-I was born in Arequipa.
+My name is Eliana Pauca and I was born in Arequipa.
 I have been in tourism since I was 15 years old and I have worked as a tour guide in French, English, German and Spanish.
-I studied Historical-Archaeological Sciences at the Santa Maria Catholic University of Arequipa and later I did a Master’s Degree in Public Policy for International Development at Duke University in North Carolina, USA.
+About my studies: I studied Historical-Archaeological Sciences at the Santa Maria Catholic University of Arequipa and later I did a Master’s Degree in Public Policy for International Development at Duke University in North Carolina, USA.

 I have lived and worked in the city of Puno on the shores of Lake Titicaca for 16 years.
-I currently live in Barcelona and continue working to develop sustainable tourism in Peru.
+Currently, I live in Barcelona and continue working to develop sustainable tourism in Peru.
 Every year I return to my country with the aim of developing and supporting unique, sustainable and environmentally conscious tourist experiences.
 My special interest is the identification of economic opportunities for rural communities.
-My purpose is to use tourism as a tool for social, cultural and economic development in Peru and to promote the dissemination of our culture and ancestral knowledge for the benefit of the visitor and the local people.
+It is my purpose to use tourism as a tool for social, cultural and economic development in Peru and to promote the dissemination of our culture and ancestral knowledge for the benefit of the visitor and the local people.

 I am committed to sustainable and responsible tourism because, well done, the tourism industry is a powerful development tool.
 With responsible tourism we manage to make the visitor enjoy a transformative experience and the local population to reinforce their self-esteem and value their cultural identity while receiving economic income that allows them to improve the education and health of their children.